mitrick2/docs-api/handlebars-themes/routing/routes.md

   /features/: features
 ```

-The first half is the is the URL: `site.com/features` - the second is the template which will be used: `features.hbs` - you leave off the `.hbs` because Ghost takes care of that part.
+The first half is the URL: `site.com/features/` - the second is the template which will be used: `features.hbs` - you leave off the `.hbs` because Ghost takes care of that part.
 Now you've created a new static page in Ghost, without using the admin!

 You can also use custom routes to simulate subdirectories.
 For example if you want a "Team" page to appear, for navigational purposes, as if it's a subpage of your "About" page.